sunenilausen/robertsrebellionwc3/README.md

 A Warcraft III Custom Map about ASOIAF (Game of Thrones) event called Roberts Rebellion

 ## Map Editor
-To get proper tile pathability
+To get proper tile pathability use this guide and the terrain slk in the repo so that:
 Village Fall, Lordaeron Winter and Barrens Rock Should NOT be Buildable or Walkable.
-Village Cobble path should NOT
+Village Cobble path should not be Buildable.

 ## Play
 Use the compressed and protected version called RobertsRebellionVX.XX.w3x or...